What do we mean by "literature,"

 generations continue to struggle whenever they attach importance to

-oral traditions.
-They became written ones only in more recent
+been oral traditions.
+They became written ones long afterward.
+Deborah's

 Song bridges that